 1. Negotiating with Insurance Companies

-Before heading to court, attempting to negotiate with the involved insurance companies is essential.
+Attempting to negotiate with the involved insurance companies before heading to court is essential.
 Insurance adjusters are often open to discussions, and a fair settlement may be reached through negotiation.
 This approach can save time and resources compared to a formal lawsuit.
-However, it’s essential to approach negotiations with a clear understanding of the full extent of your injuries and potential damages to ensure a fair settlement.
+However, to ensure a fair settlement, it’s essential to approach negotiations with a clear understanding of the full extent of your injuries and potential damages.

 2. Mediation and Arbitration